TeskaLabs/asab-iris/README.md

-# 🌟 ASAB Iris 🌟
+# ASAB Iris

-Welcome to ASAB Iris, your go-to multifunctional messenger microservice, shining bright in the world of automated document rendering and message dispatching across various communication channels! 🚀
+Welcome to ASAB Iris, your go-to multifunctional messenger microservice, designed for automated *document rendering* and message dispatching across various communication channels!

-## 🎯 Use Cases
+## Use Cases

 ### 📧 1.
 Sending Emails

 **Overview:**
 - Craft beautiful emails with templates using Jinja, Markdown, or HTML.
-- Personalize recipient details or go with default configurations - the world is your oyster!
+- Personalize recipient details or go with default configurations.
-- Subjects?
-Write your own or let ASAB Iris pick up the vibes from the email body.
-- Kick things off through a web handler or an Apache Kafka message - flexibility is key!
+- Trigger them through a web handler or an Apache Kafka message - flexibility is key!

 **Configuration:**
 ```ini